 Telephone service is also somewhat unreliable in Cuba, and many mobile phone carriers (even those that offer roaming options) do not function anywhere within the country.
 You'll want to consider all of these things prior to your trip so you can plan accordingly.

 A trip to Cuba can be an absolutely amazing experience, but it's important to note that along with the country's beauty and Caribbean charm there are also unique regulations and standards that visitors should consider before planning their trip.
 Understanding these important details and putting them into action will help to keep you out of harm's way so you can enjoy a worry-free and memorable trip.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-The Government of Cuba decided in May 2010, that all travelers, foreign and Cubans living abroad coming to the island nation need to take out a medical insurance policy.
-Read on to find out more.
+The Government of Cuba decided in May 2010, that all travelers, foreign and Cubans living abroad coming to the country need to have travel insurance with medical cover prior to arrival.

 Cuba, a nation which exudes old school charm, lush tropical vistas and amazing people also has its minor share of petty crime.
 Here are a few things to consider in order to help make your trip to Cuba a safe one with World Nomads